Start the Game in an Arena

 Begin the first Match under AME3.
 The familiar cadence of agile work continues, but now within a coherent Arena structure connected to the enterprise strategy.

 This path is for legacy products and services that have not yet adopted agile or lean ways of working.
-Proceed only when urgency is high.
+We do not recommend this path unless urgency is extreme.

 2.3.1 Consider Starting a Successor of the Product